Azure Functions – Time Trigger (CRON) Cheat Sheet

 0 0 */5 * * *

-So it’s not exactly every 5 hours.
-So it should be dividable by the maximum value.
+This is not exactly every 5 hours and its the reason why CRON expressions should be dividable by the maximum value.
 The following values are good if you want a regular frequency:

 • for minutes and seconds: /2, /3, /4, /5, /6, /10, /12, /15, /20 and /30 (60 is divisible by these numbers)